CREEPINGNET'S WORLD

 4. DOS is Insecure - Like a lot of older things, security is a concern, but a lot of security on the modern internet is more about common sense, and knowing the machine you are using, and rest assured, none of us are doing financial transactions on the internet with a DOS system.
 ACtually, chances are, if you are using DOS in any capacity for such a thing, you're the kind that uses e-mail and money orders, not the kind that does secure online transactions.
 A part of being a DOS user in 2024, is embracing a lot of old ways of doing stuff, whether that's creating a directory using md c:\stuff and then using copy c:\other\*.* c:\stuff to move files, or reverting to older offline methods of financial xfers.

 5. DOS is Slow - This is subjective.
-DOS is VERY slow in older versions, on older PCs - we're talking pokey 4.77-8MHz 8088 machines, ie hte Original PC and "turbo XT" clones - but anything 486-Pentium III absolutley RIPS, and a 286/386 makes a very comfortable DOS machine as well within reasonable limits.
+DOS is VERY slow in newer versions, on older PCs - we're talking pokey 4.77-8MHz 8088 machines, ie hte Original PC and "turbo XT" clones - but anything 486-Pentium III absolutley RIPS, and a 286/386 makes a very comfortable DOS machine as well within reasonable limits.
 It's also made slow by loading more stuff than you need to run the computer, which is what most of the windowing OSes do.
 Luckily, there's no mix of a binary registry, several discreet config files hidden all over the hard drive in exclusive areas, 20+ active background services at all times, telemetry hosts, agents, wizards, and other assorted crap in the background.
 Typically a regular dOS load has just HIMEM.SYS for access above 1MB, and a mouse driver at the bare minimum - and then you can add other items to a secondary boot config ala-carte for other purposes such as internet access or those old goofey games that use EMS.

 DOS for a Day - CreepingNet Style